LNG probe-vaporizer for accurate LNG samples – The Phazer

 The precision of the mean, expressed as the mean absolute deviation, is also shown in Table 2.
 The Levene’s test reveals that for methane, ethane, nitrogen, and the GHV the deviation is significantly different.
 The concentration measurement for propane is not found to be significantly different.
 It can be said that measurements done on system 1 are equally or more precise than those on system 2.

 When these results of the LNG sample probes are compared with our expectations about the influence of partial vaporization on the analysis results we find the following.
 On system 2 higher concentrations of lighter components are found, nitrogen and methane, accompanied with a lower GHV.
 Also a higher deviation compared to system 1 and non-normal distributions can be found in the data.
-These might be indications that partial vaporization is occurring in system 2.
+These might be indications that partial LNG vaporization is occurring in system 2.

 Other reasons for differences in the mean can be found in the assumption the sample quality is equally distributed over the complete loading.
 It is likely all liquid hydrocarbons are fully mixed with each other, though the immense volume of an LNG-cargo ship might have some adverse and unforeseen effects.
 Process flow and temperature, ambient temperature, front or back position in the process bypass, or whether it rains or not might have an influence on the performance of the systems.
 To be able to compare the data as matched pairs the measurements should be done at the same time while continuously changing between the systems.
 At the time of the experiment this was impossible, in the future such an experimental setup could improve the data.

 The main issue with this comparison is that we can only indicate for one of the systems whether or not partial evaporation might be happening.
 There is no reference material to which we can measure the functionality of the better system.
 To test these setups independent from each other a testing facility is needed, as described in the NEN-EN 12838 standard14.
 Such testing facility is currently being built in the Netherlands for research purposes.
-At this test site the LNG probe-vaporizers will all be measured against a common denominator.
+At this test site the LNG vaporizers will all be measured against a common denominator.

-Field study of LNG probe-vaporizers references
+Field study – LNG vaporization with LNG probe vaporizers references

 • (1) Groupe International des Importateurs de Gaz Naturel Liquéfié.
 LNG Custody Transfer Handbook (second edition); 2001.